 Accession Number: 2009.ph.13

-A standard galvanometer consisting of a wooden box with a (likely) non-original plexiglass top.
+A standard galvanometer consisting of a wooden box with a plastic top.
 At the bottom of one long side is a two-way toggle switch and directly below that is the power cord (approx. 2m long).
 On one of the narrow ends is a plastic gauge reading from 0-100 on the bottom scale, and -50 to 50, on the upper scale.
 The scale is unmarked but is possibly in milliamps.
 Immediately below and to the right is a single brown plastic knob.
 On the reverse side is a black plate with two battery terminals.
 The inside parts are visible and in good repair.

 Wood, metal, glass, plexiglass, woven cord material